What is the recommended minimum stopping distance for a car travelling at 100 km/h on a dry road?

 Study for the Irish Driver Theory Test.
 Study with flashcards and multiple choice questions, each question has hints and explanations.
 Get ready for your exam!

-The recommended minimum stopping distance for a car traveling at 100 km/h on a dry road is generally accepted to be around 70 metres.
-This distance takes into account both the reaction time of the driver and the braking distance required to come to a complete stop.
+The recommended minimum stopping distance for a car traveling at 100 km/h on a dry road is 70 metres.
+This distance takes into account both the perception and reaction times of the driver, as well as the braking distance required for the vehicle to come to a complete stop.

 Subscribe